qmtran/openstack-labs/lab-00/README.md

 # Lab 0 - Lab Environment Setup

+  Lab Objectives:

+  0. Setup your own git fork of these labs
+  0. Document Public IP and EC2 Internal IP addresses of lab instances
+  0. Checkout (clone) this repository into your Jumper instance

 ## Setup Github Lab Repository

   0. In a new tab, [Create a Github account](https://github.com/join) or [Login](https://github.com/login)